-To be eligible to apply to the SHINE programme you must be an artist who can be recognised as an emerging artist with the ability to achieve their ideas to a high quality level.
-We are specifically looking for artists who involve digital technology in the making and outcome of their proposal.
-Please read the full information and FAQs before submitting your application.
-The deadline for submissions is 5pm Monday 5th June 2017.
+To be eligible to apply to the SHINE programme you must be a UK-based artist who is perceived as an emerging talent (regardless of age) with the ability to achieve their ideas to a high quality.
+Please read the full information and FAQs before submitting your application via lightupthenorth.com/shine2021

 What can you create?

-The theme for the 2017 Light Night Leeds event is ‘People and the City’ and we are especially interested in showcasing interactive work which requires direct engagement from audiences or requires ‘people power’.
-Proposals must be for work of a contemporary nature, which utilises digital technology, and the creative use of light.
-Artwork needs to be weatherproof, able to withstand high winds, and structurally sound (if applicable), and be suitable for presenting outdoors at both locations and timescales.
-Performance based work is also permitted and artists would be expected to deliver at least three 15 minute performances throughout an evening.
-We are especially interested in interactive work, work which can cater for large audiences, and activities or events which are accessible to families.
+We are specifically looking for artists with bold, fresh ideas that may also have the potential as light artworks to be enjoyed as a ‘roaming’ or ‘multi-site’ experience for audiences.
+Proposals must be for work of a contemporary nature, possibly utilising digital technology, where the creative use of light is the basis for the idea.
+The artwork needs to be weather-proof, able to withstand strong winds, be structurally sound (if applicable) and be suitable for presenting outdoors at our locations and timescales.
+We are especially interested in work which can cater for large socially distanced audiences, and activities or events which are accessible to families.

 How we assess your application

-A panel of Light Night Leeds and Quays Culture experts will assess all applications and curate a mixed programme based on the submissions received.
-The aim is to ensure a variety of high quality work and the best experience for artists, audience members and venues.
+A panel of LUTN partners involved with curating SHINE 2021 will assess all applications.
+We aim to ensure the selected commission(s) will be high-quality work and afford the best experience for artists, audience members and locations.
 They will assess the applications based on 4 areas:

 When will you find out?

 The deadline for submissions is Tuesday May 4 2021.
 We will shortlist and arrange interviews with artists where applicable in the 2 weeks following, with a provisional interview dates during w/c Monday May 17 2021.

 - Be clear about your project aims and the artistic idea behind the work.
 How can you demonstrate quality through examples of your previous work?